-Execute strategic transactions to complement and • Enhanced firm-wide focus on partnerships and acquisitions, including identifying and prioritizing key capabilities, areas of focus and actionable targets that accelerate the Company's strategic roadmap. enhance the Company's solutions • Successfully completed and advanced negotiations of several partnerships and acquisitions in key strategic growth areas, including, most notably, (1) completing the acquisition of Carbon Delta, which allows the Company to broaden its ESG offerings with enhanced climate change solutions, and (2) leading efforts that culminated in the successful execution of a significant minority investment in and strategic partnership with Burgiss in January 2020.
+- Enhanced firm-wide focus on partnerships and acquisitions, including identifying and prioritizing key capabilities, areas of focus and actionable targets that accelerate the Company's strategic roadmap. - Successfully completed and advanced negotiations of several partnerships and acquisitions in key strategic growth areas, including, most notably, (1) completing the acquisition of Carbon Delta, which allows the Company to broaden its ESG offerings with enhanced climate change solutions, and (2) leading efforts that culminated in the successful execution of a significant minority investment in and strategic partnership with Burgiss in January 2020.